NibiruChain/nibiru/README.md

 Matrix is a zone in the Cosmos that houses a decentralized ecosystem  consisting of  3 main applications:
-① USDM: A partially collateralized, algorithmic stablecoin protocol
+① NUSD: A partially collateralized, algorithmic stablecoin protocol
 ② Derivatives: A platform for trading perpetual futures, enabling users to take long and short leveraged exposure in a capital efficient manner.
 ③ DEX: An automated market maker for both standard swaps and "stable swaps" of multichain assets.